 Jenna studied palaeoanthropology and participated in the Koobi Fora Field School from 2006 to 2009.
 She received her Masters degree from the UCT Department of Archaeology in 2010 and has, since then, been employed in the service of various heritage authorities, currently Heritage Western Cape.
 As the Assistant Director for Policy, Research and Planning, Jenna is responsible for the identification, declaration and conservation of new Provincial Heritage Sites.
 She is currently working on finishing her second Masters degree in Conservation of the Built Environment from the UCT Department of Architecture.

 Joanne was one of our students during the 2009 Koobi Fora Field School.
 She went ahead to complete her Masters in Archaeology at the University of Nairobi.
 She is currently a first year PhD student in the human paleobiology program at the George Washington University.
 Joanne was awarded a Wenner-Gren Foundation fellowship in 2016 to support her PhD studies.

 Tyler Faith attended the Koobi Fora Field School in 2004.
-He went on to obtain his Ph.D. in Hominid Paleobiology (2011) from The George Washington University and is now a Lecturer (= Assistant Professor) in Archaeology at the University of Queensland in Australia.
-He currently directs fieldwork exploring Middle-to-Late Pleistocene archaeology, paleontology, and paleoenvironments in southern and western Kenya.
+He went on to obtain his Ph.D. in Hominid Paleobiology (2011) from The George Washington University and was a Lecturer (= Assistant Professor) in Archaeology at the University of Queensland in Australia.
+He is now a Professor in Anthropology at the University of Utah.
+He currently directs fieldwork exploring Middle-to-Late Pleistocene archaeology, paleontology, and paleoenvironments in southern and western Kenya